-Infill development in the village, plot sub-division and the conversion of bungalows into twostorey dwellings, will be permitted if it and can be demonstrated to:
+Infill development in the village, plot sub-division and the conversion of bungalows into twostorey dwellings, will be permitted only if it meets local housing needs and can be demonstrated to:

-- Make a positive contribution to the character of its immediate surroundings and, where possible, to the settlement as a whole; - Not have an adverse impact on residential amenity or environmental character; - Provide a reasonable standard of privacy / is not overlooked by adjoining properties; - Be of a scale, density and form, and retain a garden size, which is in keeping with adjacent and nearby dwellings and other buildings.
+- Make a positive contribution to the character of the settlement as a whole as well as its immediate surroundings; - Not have an adverse impact on residential amenity or environmental character; - Provide a reasonable standard of privacy / is not overlooked by adjoining properties; - Be of a scale, density and form, and retain a garden size, which is in keeping with adjacent and nearby dwellings and other buildings.

-6.12 Affordable Homes
+Affordable Homes

-During the preparation of VAP, evidence was gathered regarding affordable housing in the Housing and Economic Growth Assessment (HEGA, 2011) and the Stage 1 Community Infrastructure Levy (CIL) Viability Study (2012).
-These evidence documents give the most up to date and robust information about affordable housing (until the VALP is prepared) and recognise that the delivery of 30% affordable housing on sites of 25 or more dwellings, or sites of 1ha or more, allocated in the saved policy (GP2 of the AVDLP) would not be able to meet the need for affordable housing in the District.
-Instead, the CIL Viability Study indicates that 35% affordable housing is achievable in certain circumstances and concluded that a flexible approach to 35% is appropriate and economically viable.
+During the preparation of VAP, evidence was gathered regarding affordable housing in the Housing and Economic Growth Assessment (HEGA, 2011)47 and the Stage 1 Community Infrastructure Levy (CIL) Viability Study (2012).48 These evidence documents give the most up to date and robust information about affordable housing (until the VALP is prepared) and recognise that the delivery of 30% affordable housing on sites of 25 or more dwellings, or sites of 1ha or more, allocated in the saved policy (GP2 of the AVDLP) would not be able to meet the need for affordable housing in the District.

+The CIL Viability Study indicates that 35% affordable housing is achievable in certain circumstances and concluded that a flexible approach to 35% is appropriate and economically viable.

-Coupled with the county-wide allocations policy (2014) which prioritises applicants with a local connection, an affordable housing allocation in line with the evidence as defined in the AVDC Affordable Housing Policy Interim Position Statement (June 2014) would address the particular recognised difficulty of local people to buy houses in the village due to the higher cost differential than in other places in the District.
+Coupled with the county-wide allocations policy (2014)49 which prioritises applicants with a local connection,50 an affordable housing allocation in line with the evidence as defined in the AVDC Affordable Housing Policy Interim Position Statement (June 2014)51 would address the particular recognised difficulty of local people to buy houses in the village due to the higher cost differential than in other places in the District.